-The principal functions of this circuit are as follows:
+The functions of this circuit are as follows:

 - 3.1 To test first all non-coin senders and then the coin senders automatically.
-The location of the sender under test is determined by the reading of the index wheels on the 200 type selectors. - 3.2 Upon the operation of the multi-test (MT) and start (ST) keys to make a series of tests in a certain order, on each sender in the equipment, each test reproducing a certain type of call.
-This series of tests includes all types of calls which the sender must handle.
+The identity of the sender under test is determined by the reading of the index wheels on the master switches and the associated sender switch, and reference to a chart. - 3.2 Upon the operation of the multi-test (MT) and start (ST) keys to make a series of tests in a certain order, on each sender in the equipment, each test reproducing a certain type of call.
+This series of tests includes most types of calls which the sender must handle. - 3.3 If the (ST) key is operated without the (MT) Key to make a single test on each sender in rotation, this test being determined by the position in which the route control and numerical switches are set manually, or all numerical and selection switches if a special number is used. - 3.4 After connecting to any sender and before starting a test to test the sender for busy and if busy to wait until the sender becomes idle, or to advance to the next sender after a predetermined period.

-(54 Pages, Page 2)
+(53 Pages, Page 2)

-Issue 2 BT 502376
+Issue 3 BT-502376

-December 23, 1924
+March 28, 1929.

-Replacing all previous
+Replacing all Previous

-issues.
+Issues.

-- 3.3 If the (ST) key is operated without the (MT) key to make a single test on each sender in rotation, this test being determined by the position in which the route control and numerical switches are set manually. - 3.4 After connecting to any sender and before starting a test to test the sender for busy and if busy to wait until the sender becomes idle. - In each test to set the sender registers and as the sender advances for selections to act as the selector in sending reverting impulses to the sender and at the same time to count these pulses as a check.
+In each test to set the sender registers and as the sender advances for selections to act as the selector in sending revertive impulses to the sender and at the same time to count these pulses as a check.
 (On RCI calls to register the pulses from the sender and to check as on mechanical calls).
-If the selection does not check to block the test set operate an alarm and light lamps to indicate the test and selection which do not check and also just how much they do not check.
-At the end of each test to restore the sender to normal and to advance for the next test. - 3.6 To make single and various repeat tests as described hereinafter.
+If the selection does not check, to block the test set, operate an alarm and light lamps to indicate the test and selection which do not check and how they do not check.
+At the end of each test to restore the sender to normal and to advance for the next test.